mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 RPK HMG: This heavy Russian machine gun is used by the militaries of several eastern European and Near East countries, primarily as a vehicle-mounted support weapon.
 Equipped with a detachable tripod, the RPK is usually fired from a prone, sitting, or kneeling position when not mounted on a vehicle.

 **CANNONS & LAUNCHERS**
+---

-Use the Gunnery skill when firing assault cannons and grenade and missile launchers.
+Use the Heavy Weapons skill when firing assault cannons and grenade and missile launchers.
 All suffer from double modifiers for uncompensated recoil.
 Both assault cannons and launchers can take top and underbarrel accessories.
 Naturally, assault cannons use assault cannon ammo, grenade launchers fire minigrenades, and missile launchers launch missiles or rockets.

 Ares Antioch–2: The Antioch–2 features a classic grenade launcher design combined with an integral smartlink system.
 It is one of the more affordable grenade launchers on the market.
 Wireless: You can use the wireless link trigger for your grenades, even if you don’t have DNI (Direct Neural Interface).